-In addition to the methods training offered by the department you can access specialist and advanced research methods training in other Departments through the Division and across the University.
-Oxford's participation in the ESRC's Advanced Training Network gives you access to selected advanced research methods training offered at other UK universities.
+In addition to the methods training offered by the department you can access specialist and advanced research methods training in other Departments through the Division.
 Further information is available online where you can also browse and search for courses.

 Skills Development Training